microsoft/go/eng/doc/fips/README.md

 ### Go 1.18

-In Go 1.18 and earlier, the Microsoft Go FIPS-compatible builds are are maintained in the `microsoft/dev.boringcrypto*` branches.
+In Go 1.18 and earlier, the Microsoft Go FIPS-compatible builds are maintained in the `microsoft/dev.boringcrypto*` branches.
 Only a Linux implementation using OpenSSL is supported for these versions.

 1. Get a `1.18-fips` build of the Microsoft Go toolset.
 See [the microsoft/go readme](https://github.com/microsoft/go#binary-distribution) for options.
 1. Build your Go program using this Go toolset.